birkoss/ukulele/readme.md

 - Favorites list (Allow the addition of multiple chords from different types) for a quick bookmark
   - Tabs: Chords, Favorites (maybe settings)

+- Fix fingers showing 0 3 3 3 in Cm instead of 0 1 1 1

+- Fix the @TODO